 Many consumers consider BulkSupplements.com to be the go-to brand for cheap supplements.
 BulkSupplements offers products in enormous quantities (do people really buy turmeric extract 11 pounds at a time?), and often at industry-leading prices.

-In this article we’ll answer all of these questions and more, as we share our concerns with the brand's transparency claims, document a lawsuit currently faced by BulkSupplements and provide a price breakdown.
+In this article we’ll answer all of these questions and more, as we share our concerns with the brand's transparency claims, and document a lawsuit currently faced by BulkSupplements.

-We'll also share our Product Tester's experience trying a popular BulkSupplements product for a month.
+We'll also share our Product Tester's honest experience trying a popular BulkSupplements product for a month, and highlight some of the brand's recently-improved formulations.

 Key takeaways: